kevintran-ds/Weather-Data-Preparation-/README.md

 # Weather-Data-Preparation-
-analysis exercises with R programming
+analysis exercises with R programming, lapply,sapply,which.min() and which.max() applied